iblazhko/fake-bootstrap/README.md

         Solution.sln
         ...

-If you are on Linux, make build scripts executable:
+If you are planning on using Linux bash scripts, make them executable:

 ```sh
 chmod u+x ./build/*.sh
 ```

+If you are planning on using only PowerShell scripts, bash scripts (`*.sh`) can be removed.

 ## Usage